vgteam/vg/README.md

 Other libraries may be required.
 Please report any build difficulties.

+Note that a 64-bit OS is required.
+Ubuntu 16.04 should work.

 Now, obtain the repo and its submodules:

     git clone --recursive https://github.com/vgteam/vg.git